raul23/pyebooktools/examples.rst

   editor associated with this type of file and then you can modify the right configuration variables for the given subcommand.

-  You can then run the subcommand and all the updated options in the configuration file will be used.
+  You can then run the given subcommand (e.g. ``organize`` and all the updated options in the configuration file will be used.
   However, command-line parameters supersede variables defined in the configuration file.

   See `edit`_ for more info about this subcommand.